Horry County, South Carolina: Party strength

 Horry County used to be loyally Democratic, even by the standards of the Solid South.
 In 1936, Republican candidate Alf Landon did not receive a single vote in Horry County.
 In 1964, though, Barry Goldwater carried the county by a margin almost as large as John F. Kennedy's 1960 margin.
 It has voted Republican in every election since, with the exception of supporting the third-party candidacy of Alabama Governor George Wallace in 1968 and neighboring Georgia's Jimmy Carter in 1976.
-While conservative Democrats continued to hold most local offices into the 1990s, today, almost no elected Democrats are above the county level.
+While conservative Democrats continued to hold most local offices into the 1990s, today, there are almost no elected Democrats left above the county level.
 No Democratic presidential candidate has received more than 40% of the county's vote since 2000.

 Economy

+In 2022, the GDP was $18.3 billion (about $45,922 per capita), and the real GDP was $15.3 billion (about $38,472 per capita) in chained 2017 dollars.

 In 2013, PTR Industries, a gunmaker, relocated to the Cool Springs Business Park near Aynor from Bristol, Connecticut.
 That state had passed restrictive gun control legislation following the Sandy Hook Elementary School shooting.

 Twenty-one PTR employees relocated from Bristol.
 The company stated that it would hire an additional 30 workers in the first quarter of 2014, with a goal of having 120 employees by 2017.

+As of April 2024, some of the largest employers in the county include Adidas, the city of Myrtle Beach, Coastal Carolina University, Food Lion, Hilton Grand Vacations, Publix, and Walmart.